Typhoon makes landfall in eastern China; two dead in Taiwan

 The reports made no mention of any casualties in mainland China.
 The Taiwanese government said on Tuesday two people were killed and 324 people injured as Dujuan swept across the island.

 Tourist attractions were closed in several districts in the vicinity.
-Strong gales and towering waves also hit neighboring Zhejiang province, one of China's industrial powerhouses, state media reported.
+Strong gales and towering waves also hit neighbouring Zhejiang province, one of China's industrial powerhouses, state media reported.

 In Taiwan, more than a million people faced power outages and hundreds of thousands were left without water.
 Financial markets there were also closed on Tuesday.